Ibalia leucospoides

 Behavior

-Courtship involves rhythmic movements, mounting, -nodding cycles in males, and -fanning in females.
+Courtship involves rhythmic lateral movements, mounting, -nodding cycles in males, and wing-fanning in females.
 Males attracted to blend of four straight-chain alkanes (C23, C25, C26, C27) in sex-specific ratios.
 Females locate using olfactory cues from the fungal Amylostereum areolatum, particularly attracted to volatiles from two-week-old fungal cultures.
-Can discriminate host quality from distance without sampling, with patch residence time influenced by surrounding quality.
+Can discriminate host patch quality from distance without sampling, with patch residence time influenced by surrounding quality.
 Con-specific interference occurs when differently-sized females compete on same patch, with smaller female typically abandoning site. capacity shows high individual variability, positively correlated with body size and negatively with wing loading.

 Ecological Role